 Certification

-Integral Deep Listening provides three progressive free on-line certification programs as IDL Coach, IDL Practitioner, and IDL Trainer.
-The Coaching Certification focuses on self-development and learning interviewing skills as foundational for generating one’s own coaching practice.
-The Practitioner Certification focuses on mastering the knowledge base of IDL so as to help others heal, balance, and transform.
+Integral Deep Listening provides progressive on-line certification programs in interviewing both dream elements and life issues, IDL Coach, IDL Practitioner, and IDL Trainer.
+The IDL Dream Yoga Certification provides an entry-level competency in interviewing your dreams, nightmares, and mystical experiences as well as those of others.
+The Life Issue Interviewing Certification extends this ability to the interviewing of waking dreams – the life issues most important to you today.
+The Coaching Certification focuses on applying IDL interviewing to healing, balancing, and transformation, not only as a foundation for a coaching practice, but in order to deepen and broaden your own application of IDL Dream Yoga.
+The Practitioner Certification focuses on applying the knowledge base of IDL to support groups of others of your choice: children, those with anxiety disorders or PTSD, couples, families, those with relationship or career challenges.
 In addition to using IDL with a particular target audience, Practitioners act as mentors to Coaches.
 The Trainer Certification is for those who want to teach IDL to students and act as mentors to Practitioners and Coaches.
 Practitioners learn Dream Sociometry and undertake published research to evaluate the effectiveness of IDL on different populations and conditions.

 Dream Yoga